hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/Lua Authentication.md

 end)
 ```

+* Once a player authenticates they can now make requests and use GameSparks.
-Authenticated players can also be linked to social accounts once created.
-A player that authenticated via Device Authentication can decide to link their social account to their user and use their social credential to login in the future.
+* Authenticated players can also be linked to social accounts once created.
+* A player that authenticated via Device Authentication can decide to link their social account to their user and use their social credential to login in the future.

-Once a player authenticates they can now make requests and use GameSparks.

-The [next tutorial](/Getting Started/Using Cloud Code/Lua Cloud Code.md) will demonstrate creating and using custom functions and using persistent data.
+The tutorials in the [next section](/Getting Started/Using Cloud Code/README.md) will demonstrate creating and using custom functions and using persistent data.